Etale cohomology, purity and formality with torsion coefficients: Main results in the cohomologically graded case

 \begin{example} Consider the configuration space $F_m(\C)$ of $m$ points in $\C$.
 In \cite{Salvatore} it is shown that $C^*_{sing}(F_m(\C),\F_2)$ is not formal for any $m\geq 4$, and the question of whether $C^*_{sing}(F_m(\C),\F_\l)$ is formal for $\l>2$ is left open.
-Our Theorem \ref{formal_config} does not apply in this case, since $F_m(\C)$ is not-simply connected.
-However, (i) of Theorem \ref{formal_subspaces} applies to give vanishing results of Massey products: we get, that if $\l\geq k$, then all $k$-tuple Massey products vanish in $H^*(F_m(\C),\F_\l)$.
+Theorem \ref{formal_subspaces} ensures that if $\l\geq k$ then all $k$-tuple Massey products are trivial in $H^*(F_m(\C),\F_\l)$.
 This partially answers a question raised at the end of \cite{Salvatore}, asking how far one has to go on the filtered model to find obstructions to formality of the dg-algebra $C^*_{sing}(F_m(\C),\F_\l)$. \end{example}

-\begin{rem} In forthcoming work by Boavida de Brito and the second author, similar formality results are obtained for the spaces $F_m(\R^d)$ with $d$ not necessarily even.
-The strategy of proof is the same as the one used here.
-We build an automorphism on the dg-algebra of singular cochains that plays the role of the Frobenius automorphism.
-However contrary to the situation here, that automorphism does not come directly from algebraic geometry. \end{rem}
+\begin{rem} In \cite{BH}, similar formality results are obtained for the spaces $F_m(\R^d)$ with $d$ not necessarily even.
+The strategy of proof is the same as the one used here, after building an automorphism on the dg-algebra of singular cochains that plays the role of the Frobenius automorphism.
+However, contrary to the situation here, that automorphism does not come directly from algebraic geometry.

+In \cite{drummondhomotopy}, these formality results are proved over the ring $\Z_\l$ instead of $\F_\l$.
+This paper uses homotopy transfer techniques instead of the $\infty$-categorical methods used in the present paper. \end{rem}